Review and road test of the Lexus IS

 Design and Build

-Changes to this improved third generation IS are subtle but significant.
+The changes made to this improved third generation IS back in 2018 were subtle but significant.
 Buyers get restyled headlamps, larger and deeper air intakes integrated in the bumper and a further evolution of the signature Lexus spindle grille.
 In profile, the character line along the side of the car has been made stronger and at the rear, chrome detailing has been added to the lower bumper panel.
 The rear lights have also been redesigned, with LED lamps and smarter light guides that create an L-shape motif.

-Inside, the high-resolution multi-information screen that accompanies the Lexus Premium Navigation system has been increased from seven to 10.25 inches, presenting larger, clearer images and providing a split-screen function so that different information displays can be presented at the same time.
+Inside, the high-resolution multi-information screen that accompanies the Lexus Premium Navigation system is now 10.25 inches, presenting larger, clearer images and providing a split-screen function so that different information displays can be presented at the same time.
 Changes have also been made to the steering wheel (matching the design of that in the Lexus RC coupe) and the driver and front passenger knee pads now run the full length of the centre console.
 There are also new cupholders, a satin finish for the gear lever, a larger, leather-wrapped and stitched palm rest for the Remote Touch Interface control, and classier dial markings on the analogue clock.

 Market and Model